Source: Law Journal Newsletter

 While the process of integrating talent acquisition and support functions can be intensive, the benefits of alignment to the organization are many.
 The resulting cost efficiencies, enhanced employee morale and more holistic approach to the acquisition and retention of a high-functioning workforce allow for effectuation of a true business paradigm.
 Having talent functions administered by human resource professionals who understand the firm’s strategic objectives allows those professionals to feel valued and respected as true business partners and the attorneys to focus their energies on billable work.
 And, with all firm professionals committed toward the same core mission, the ultimate goal of delivering the highest level of client service can be realistically achieved.

 Read the full-feature article on Law Journal Newsletter.

 DOWNLOAD .PDF ARTICLE

-Amy B. Mallow is a Director in the Law Firm Management Practice of Major, Lindsey & Africa's Los Angeles office.
+Amy B. Mallow is a Managing Director in the Law Firm Management Practice of Major, Lindsey & Africa's Los Angeles office.
 Amy has over twenty five years of experience in the legal industry, specializing in the field of career management for legal professionals, and has practiced law in both the public and private sectors.